-Heroin Addicts Committing Crimes to Access Addiction Treatments in Prison
+Heroin Addicts Committing Crimes to Access Treatments in Prison

 When it comes to drug addiction, treatments are available from various organisations, including Recovery Lighthouse.
 However, many of those who are affected by drug or alcohol addiction do not know how to access this treatment.
 The lack of information regarding the addiction services available is often enough to prevent some individuals from getting the help they need.